Far From Worries: Hua Hin

 Hua Hin’s stunning coastline

-At the time, he didn’t know that he would be setting the wheels in motion for Hua Hin’s transformation from sleepy fishing village to a trendy holiday destination.
+At the time, he didn’t know that he would set the wheels in motion for Hua Hin’s transformation from a sleepy fishing village to a trendy holiday destination.
 King Rama V1 followed his lead in 1923, building a summer retreat by the beach.
-A few years later in 1926, King Rama V11 also built his Summer Palace, named Klaikangwong (translates as ‘far from worries’) on a beachside block about two kilometres from the town’s centre.
+A few years later in 1926, King Rama V11 also built his Summer Palace, Klaikangwong (translates as ‘far from worries’), on a beachside block about two kilometres from the town’s centre.
 The royal love affair with Hua Hin was well and truly consummated and continues to this day.

 Monks walking along Hua Hin’s sandy beaches